Lucie-15/Lucie-15/README.md

 ## Hi there 👋🏿
-Am Lucie Njeri Kariuki a curious and passionate individual who loves exploring the world of technology and innovation.💻 am looking forward to bridge the gap between user-friendly designs and powerful back-end systems-aiming to become a fullstack Developer who creates seamless,dynamic  experinces from start to finish!.
+I am Lucie Njeri Kariuki a curious and passionate individual who loves exploring the world of technology and innovation.💻 I am looking forward to bridge the gap between user-friendly designs and powerful back-end systems-aiming to become a fullstack Developer who creates seamless,dynamic  experinces from start to finish!.
 - 🌱 I’m currently coding my way through python🐍 turning ideas into reality one line at a time.
 - 👯 I’m looking to collaborate on exciting projects and tackle challenges head-on
 - 🤔 I’m looking for help with Coding Tips